 Buying a farm

 Dave and Sally own a farm and live in the farmhouse.
 Sharon and Pete are buying the farm and will live in the farmhouse.
-All four must complete the full tax statement – including their IRD numbers – as the sale relates to the farm, not the house.
+All four must complete the full tax statement, including their IRD numbers.

 Sarah is an overseas investor who wants a property in New Zealand.
 Her son Junior lives in New Zealand and buys it on her behalf.
 Junior’s name will be on the property title, but Sarah makes all the decisions – Junior is the ‘nominee’ and Sarah the ‘nominator’.
 Sarah is responsible for any tax to do with the property, so a tax statement with her IRD number and TIN are needed when Junior buys – and later sells – the property on her behalf.